Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 Use weighted nymphs to help you get down deeper into the water column faster and more effectively cover the water.

-If the natural flies are not working, use brighter colors especially if you are fishing trout in dirtier winter waters.
+If the natural flies are not working, use brighter colors, especially when fishing trout in dirtier winter waters.

 Good flies for winter include:

-- Tiny Pheasant Tail Nymph: Whether bead head or non-bead head, the pheasant tail nymph imitates nymphs of many species.
-Have this nymph in multiple sizes and in light brown, dark brown, and black.
-I use a solid black version in size 16 and 18 during the winter.
+- Tiny Pheasant Tail Nymph: Whether bead head or non-bead head, the pheasant tail nymph in sizes 16 and 18 is good for trout during the winter. size 8 or 10 is good for steelhead.

-- Frenchie Nymph: A variation of the pheasant tail nymph used in competitions but super effective anywhere.
+- Frenchie Nymph: A variation of the pheasant tail nymph used by competition anglers because it is very effective.

 - Polish Pheasant Tail Nymph: Another deadly good variation of the Pheasant tail nymph is usually used with tight line nymphing.